 Chiang Dao Cave: A. Chiang Dao, Chiang Mai 50170 | Open: 08:00-17:00 (Daily) | Admission Fee: 30 B | Website

-As it is not on the main tourism trail, Pha Daeng National Park (formerly known as Chiang Dao National Park) sees less tourists than some of the other parks in Northern Thailand.
+As it is not on the main tourism trail, Pha Daeng National Park sees less tourists than some of the other parks in Northern Thailand.
 Pha Daeng’s main draws are its peace and solitude, Sri Sangwan Waterfall and the chance of a dip in the curative waters of Pong Arng Hot Springs.
 [Read more about National Parks in Chiang Mai]

 Long Neck Karen Village